Biblical Answer

 What did Jesus mean by 'love your enemies'?

-The Scope of Love
+The Nature of Love and Hate

 Ask a new question and get AI Christian answers instantly.